dafitius/HBrick-Explorer/README.md

 2. open the .jar file inside the same folder the settings.txt is in.

 ## to-do
-- implement more properties
+- convert SEntityTemplateReference to the name of the entity referenced
-- allow searching inside tree views
+- store offset of values